FluxDev-Tech/Capstone-Idea/README.md

 # 🚀 Capstone-Idea — Top 10 Arduino Projects by FluxDev-Tech

-A beautifully designed collection of **Top 10 Arduino Capstone Projects** — ideal for students, educators, and tech enthusiasts.
-Each project includes:
+A beautiful, mobile-friendly, and fully interactive collection of **Top 10 Arduino Capstone Projects** — built for students, educators, and hobbyists looking for real-world innovation.

-- 📸 Visual Preview
-- 🧠 Concept Description
-- 🛠️ Hardware & Tech Stack
-- 🧾 Sample Arduino Code

 > _"Build smarter.
 Learn faster.
 Inspire others."_ — **FluxDev-Tech**